My Small Store is a proud reseller of these Australian leather handbags designed and crafted by Sata Fashion.

 This designer is based in Melbourne, Australia and focuses on becoming the top genuine leather producer.
 I think they reached the top already, just look at their bags!

-Ok, I got many complaints about these bags not being #VEGAN and what about the welfare of the cows?
+Okay, I received many complaints about these bags not being #VEGAN.
+What about the welfare of the cows?
 And so on and so forth.

-As a reminder, in 2020 the world consumed 130 billion pounds of beef, during the same period and according to a 2020 survey by Swissveg, there were 5.1% vegetarians and 1% vegans.
-Meaning that at least 93% of the world population eats meat and or fish, thus many cows were harvested for their meat.
+As a reminder, in 2023, the world consumed 158 billion pounds of beef (read more here).
+During the same period, according to a 2020 survey by Swissveg, there were 5.1% vegetarians and 1% vegans.
+This means that at least 93% of the world's population eats meat and/or fish.
+Thus, many cows were harvested for their meat.

 Their skin or cowhide is a byproduct of meat and dairy products.
 No cow or other animals are slaughtered for their skins, not even snakes.
 Maybe crocodiles, but I doubt it.
 I lived long enough in Africa to know the volume of meat consumed from these reptiles.